I2SE/xpl-rest-api/json_properties.rst

 via DAK (Device Access Key) to the powerline network.
 For this, issue a PUT request to this object and provide a JSON object consisting of a single 'dak' property which contains the DAK string of the device to add.
-Note, that a simple DAK string is converted XPL internally to it's binary representation which is the common use-case.
+Note, that a simple DAK string is converted XPL internally to its binary representation which is the common use-case.
 However, it's also possible to give a hexadecimal string representation of the DAK - in this case, it is used as is.